 Like single mothers, single fathers shop for their families too!
 This amazingly astute observation served as the preface for this article.
 Unfortunately, certain aspects of this article had undertones of sexism.
 For example, single fathers who shop for their children do so as an expression of affection toward their children, an act of love.
 And single mothers don’t?
 After slogging through the first half of this article, the writer pointed to some distinctions in the consumer habits of single fathers, such as their preference for online food shopping so they can better organize their schedules.
 And single mothers don’t?
 Creating such artificial, undeveloped arguments didn’t really address the question of how to market to single fathers.
 Raising a family on your own means all responsibilities fall on the single parent’s shoulders, including finding trusted people to help them and — you guessed it — shopping.
 It is no surprise that single fathers, like single mothers, must rise to the occasion.
 May I suggest to the writer this marketing strategy?
 Honest advertising, high-quality ingredients or materials, and affordable prices.

 This article delves fairly, realistically and sensitively into the experiences of single mothers in the Catholic Church.
-The church’s defined stance on marriage and its historic treatment of “fallen women” and their children has compelled single mothers to hide in the shadows.
+The church’s defined stance on marriage and its historic treatment of “fallen women” and their children have compelled single mothers to hide in the shadows.
 This stigma has followed single mothers into the 21st century, resulting in a mixed experience in the parish community.
 Most single mothers have found this community not very welcoming and, in some cases, not welcoming at all.
 One of the shocking parts of this article was the account of priests who refused to baptize the children of single mothers.
 The pope spoke out against this practice — in 2016.
 The judgment many single mothers experience has made them feel like second-class citizens simply because they do not conform to the traditional family.
 Although this article features issues within the Catholic Church, I am sure it is not the only religious institution that alienates and ostracizes single parents.
 The stigma of being a single parent is a cross-cultural problem throughout the world.

 According to a study from the United Kingdom, the kids are doing OK.
-A survey of more than 27,500 families discovered that people raised in a single-parent household were quite pleased with their lives, feelings about their families and relationships their peers.
+A survey of more than 27,500 families discovered that people raised in a single-parent household were quite pleased with their lives, feelings about their families and relationships with their peers.
 In addition, grandparents are more involved with their grandchildren in a single-parent situation.
 This study is encouraging and appears to reflect the actual reality of the everyday lives of these children.
 The findings “challenge common political and public narratives around single parents and their families.”

 At first blush, this concept appears to be an alternative to childcare, because parents can bring their children to a remote workspace in Canada.
 But founder Amanda Munday is quick to emphasize that the daycare offered at The Workaround is limited and does not replace the current childcare model.
 For example, early childhood education is available but to what extent is unclear.
 She cautions that The Workaround actually provides so-called gap childcare to cover snow days, for example.
 The article does not mention the cost for using The Workaround if the adult has or doesn’t have children, a relevant point to raise considering Munday’s arguments for subsidized childcare because of its rising cost.